HenryPenton/train_dashboard/setup.md

 - `destinationCode`: Station code for the destination station

 Add as many route and departure objects as needed for your application.
 Ensure all codes and names are valid and correspond to real stations.

+# Config file use
+The config file should be mounted as a volume as shown in the example docker compose file